The ocean in these straits will ply

 Explanation

 I was reminded of Ulysses chaining himself to the mast so he wouldn’t be tempted by the siren’s calls, as today we have to navigate between false specters, ads that beckon us from either side of the news we’re trying to read, as Scylla and Charybdis would lure sailors to their doom on their rocks of the Straits of Messina.
 Scylla was a nymph transformed into a monster by a jealous sorceress.
-In Ovid’s Metamorphosis (translated by Samuel Garth),
+In Ovid’s Metamorphosis (translated by Nicholas Rowe and Samuel Garth),

 In vain she offers from herself to run